 Dine: Great Dane Pub & Brewing Company

 Just east of the square is the Great Dane Pub & Brewing Company, one of Madison’s liveliest dining establishments.
-Housed in a Victorian-era hotel building, the Great Dane features a view of the brewing area from the main barroom, a separate main dining area, a outdoor beer garden and a basement rathskeller.
-The Great Dane usually has a dozen or so house brews on tap at any given time (including several seasonals) and offers a wide variety of hearty appetizers, sandwiches and entrees ranging from ribs to vegetarian burritos.
+Housed in a Victorian-era hotel building, the Great Dane features a view of the brewing area from the main barroom, a separate main dining area, an outdoor beer garden and a basement rathskeller.
+The Great Dane usually has a dozen or so house brews on tap at any given time (including several seasonals) and offers a variety of hearty appetizers, sandwiches and entrees ranging from ribs to vegetarian burritos.

 Stay: Mansion Hill Inn B&B

 Walk off your dinner with a leisurely stroll to the Travel Green Wisconsin-certified Mansion Hill Inn.
 A restored Romanesque Revival villa built in the late 1800s, offers guests a delightful mix of Victorian elegance and modern amenities including wi-fi and Jacuzzis.
 And the views of the Capitol and lakes aren’t bad either.